ouspg/SecurityEngineering/Week1_Topic/README.md

 The second part is getting to know the event viewer a bit more, we will look through your own logs and learn how to sort through the data and organize it better.

+### Task 4C: Account Security

+This last part of task 4 is to check yourself with haveibeenpwned and spiderfoot.
+These should let you know if your account details have been leaked and what types of information was included.

+[Haveibeenpwned](https://haveibeenpwned.com/) Is a website and very simple to use, you input your email address and it will search for leaks on platforms where you have accounts.
+The website shows you platform it detected had been leaked and those leaks included your email address, however it is not a definitive list and there may be more leaks or dumps with your email included.
+Take a screenshot for the return.

+[Spiderfoot](https://github.com/smicallef/spiderfoot) Is a tool run from the command line with a web GUI.
+It covers more bases and types of input than just email addresses, we recommend getting to know those, but for this task we are inputting your email address.
+Spiderfoot can be run in a docker container; after cloning the github repository and navigating into `./spiderfoot`, build the included Dockerfile `docker build -t spiderfoot .` after this you can run spiderfoot with normal operation with the command `docker run -p 5001:5001 spiderfoot`.

 ### Task 4: What to return

 **A)**